David Hendin: Journalism career

 From 1969 to 1993, David Hendin worked with Scripps Howard's United Feature Syndicate (UFS) and Newspaper Enterprise Association.
 Hendin's Man and his World, was the first syndicated newspaper column on ecology and ran from 1970 until 1973.
 Following this, Hendin wrote The Medical Consumer, a newspaper column that was published for six years (1973–1979).
 In 1973, Hendin's book Death as a Fact of Life was serialized in the New York Post and other newspapers nationwide.

 Hendin wrote more than 1,000 articles for newspapers and magazines, including Saturday Review, Reader’s Digest, and Science News.
 His writing has been hailed as “brilliant and highly sensitive,” by The New York Times and as “journalism of the highest order” by The Washington Post.
 Hendin became Senior Vice President and Editorial Director for United Feature Syndicate in 1980.
 In that position, Hendin was responsible for signing many columnists and cartoonists, including Michael Kinsley, Ed Koch, Mort Kondracke, Judith Martin, George McGovern, Lincoln Pierce (Big Nate), and Senator William Proxmire.

 Hendin also worked with Pulitzer Prize-winning muckraker Jack Anderson and many cartoonists, including Charles M. Schulz (Peanuts), Jim Davis (Garfield), Mort Walker (Beetle Bailey, Gamin & Patches), Mike Peters, and artist Peter Max.
 In 1992, he was a featured speaker at Ohio State University's Festival of Cartoon Art.
 From 1971 until 1986, Hendin was also an adjunct professor of journalism and established a New York Science Journalism program at the University of Missouri School of Journalism.
 In 1975 and 1976, Hendin was an adjunct professor of science and medical journalism at Columbia University's Graduate School of Journalism.
 Hendin has served on the boards of trustees of the Scripps Howard Foundation, American Friends of the Bible Lands Museum-Jerusalem, the Kinsey Institute for Sex, Gender and Reproduction, The Newspaper Comics Council, the Holy Land Conservation Fund, and the Council for the Advancement of Science Writing.
 In 1993, Hendin left UFS and became a literary agent.
-Prior to his retirement, his literay clients included:
+Prior to his retirement, his literary clients included: